Twin Valley Trail Challenge

 How do I catch a shuttle?

 Shuttle vans will be running from 12-8pm.
-The vans will regularly stop at the Spillway Parking Lot, Highview Shelter and Hopewell Parking Lot Aid Stations.
+The vans will regularly stop at the Old Mill Campsite, Highview Shelter and Hopewell Parking Lot Aid Stations.
 You will be given a number to call for a shuttle when you check in at registration before your hike.

 Do I need a hiking partner?